fzaninotto/Doctrine2ActiveRecord/README.md

     }

     /**
-     * Add an element to the comments association value
+     * Add a comment to the collection of related comments
+     *
      * @param Doctrine\Tests\ORM\Tools\EntityGeneratorComment $comment
      */
     public function addComment($comment)